FelixK15/k15_gameboy_emulator/README.md

 State loading/saving can be done using `calculateGBEmulatorStateSizeInBytes()`, `storeGBEmulatorInstanceState()` and `loadGBEmulatorInstanceState()`.
 For an example of how to use the API please take a look at `k15_gb_emulator_ui.cpp`, specificially the `doEmulatorStateSaveLoadView()` function.

+In case the emulator isn't run on a 60Hz monitor, the monitor refresh rate can be propagated to the emulator using the `setGBEmulatorInstanceMonitorRefreshRate()` function to get correct timings if additionally also using vsync.

 ## Current State and Goals

 - [x] Implement opcodes to get into tetris copyright text